2025 Bonding Tour Invitation

 Grand Marais Public Water Access - $3.1 million in bonding and leveraged funding from elsewhere.

-Chik-Wauk Phase II, Gunflint Trail Historical Society - $250,000 secured from Minnesota Historical Society
+Chik-Wauk Phase II, Gunflint Trail Historical Society - $250,000 secured from the Minnesota Historical Society

-Short-term rental - New classification; we succeeded in getting passed by the Legislature in 2020 will mean at least $300,000 in savings for owners each year starting in 2023.
+Short-term rental - New classification; we succeeded in getting passed by the Legislature in 2020, which will mean at least $300,000 in savings for owners each year starting in 2023.

 Current Initiatives: